j9brown/pdlc/README.md

 Connect `12V` and one `GND` terminal to a 10 to 16 V DC supply using 20 AWG (0.5 mm^2) wire or larger.
 Pay attention to the polarity: `12V` is positive and `GND` is negative.
 We recommend adding a 3 A fuse or circuit breaker to protect the wiring to the device.

 Connect `OUTA` and `OUTB` to the PDLC film using 22 AWG (0.3 mm^2) wire or larger.
 Either terminal can be connected to the PDLC film in either orientation because the film uses AC and there is no distinct polarity.
-These wires carry enough voltage to deliver a small electric shock that could be harmful to people so please ensure that the wires are adequately insulated and not exposed.
+These wires carry enough voltage to deliver a small electric shock that could be harmful to people so please ensure that the wires are adequately insulated and not exposed to touch.

 Connect `EN` to one `GND` terminal via a switch circuit, via a short jumper wire, or by soldering the `ENABLE` jumper closed.
 The `EN` terminal is active low so the driver turns on when `EN` is grounded and turn offs otherwise.
 Use 24 AWG (0.2 mm^2) wire or larger to make the connection.
 Smaller wires will work but may be too fragile for the terminals.